It is the criterion used to classify Machine Learning systems is whether or not the system can learn incrementally from a stream of incoming data.

 In batch learning, the system is incapable of learning incrementally: it must be trained using all the available data.
 This will generally take a lot of time and computing resources, so it is typically done offline.
 First the system is trained, and then it is launched into production and runs without learning anymore; it just applies what it has learned.
 This is called offline learning.
 If you want a batch learning system to know about new data (such as a new type of spam), you need to train a new version of the system from scratch on the full dataset (not just the new data, but also the old data), then stop the old system and replace it with the new one.

-Figure 1-3), so even a batch learning system can adapt to change.
+Fortunately, the whole process of training, evaluating, and launching a Machine Learning system can be automated fairly easily (as shown in Figure 1-3), so even a batch learning system can adapt to change.
 Simply update the data and train a new version of the system from scratch as often as needed.

 This solution is simple and often works fine, but training using the full set of data can take many hours, so you would typically train a new system only every 24 hours or even just weekly.
 If your system needs to adapt to rapidly changing data (e.g., to predict stock prices), then you need a more reactive solution.